suned/home-manager-config/README.md

 (docker is not installed by the home-manager configuration but must be installed separately)

 Builds for `x86_64-linux` can now be executed in the docker container.

+## Fonts

+The configuration installs the hack font with ligatures downloaded from [pyrho/hack-font-ligature-nerd-font](https://github.com/pyrho/hack-font-ligature-nerd-font).

+## iTerm

+Iterm configuration is saved under `dotfiles/iterm` but are not installed by home manager.
+Can be loaded in iTerm by going to `"Preferences" -> "General" -> "Preferences"`.